semdinsp/email-authentication/README.md

 =====================
 To test an email address via a class call.
 It returns boolean if success and a list of messages

-    success,msgs=EmailAuthentication::Base.check('an email adresss')
+    success,msgs=EmailAuthentication::Base.check('an email adresss','from address')

 Use gem
 =====================
 To test an email address.
-It returns boolean if success and a list of messages
+It returns boolean if success and a list of messages from the tests.

     @f=EmailAuthentication::Base.new
-    success,msgs=@f.check('an email adresss')
+    success,msgs=@f.check('an email adresss','from address')

 Use just a portion of gem